leolani/emissor/README.md

 EMISSOR is a repo to represent and annotate multimodal interaction in combination with an episodic memory for referential grounding.

-EMISSOR stands for \textbf{E}pisodic \textbf{M}emories and \textbf{I}nterpretations with \textbf{S}ituated
+EMISSOR stands for **E**pisodic **M**emories and **I**nterpretations with **S**ituated
-\textbf{S}cenario-based \textbf{O}ntological \textbf{R}eferences.
+**S**cenario-based **O**ntological **R**eferences.
 The platform stores streams of multiple modalities as parallel signals.
 Each signal can be segmented independently and annotated with interpretation.
 However, these annotations do not stand on their own, but they are eventually mapped to explicit identities, relations, and properties in an episodic Knowledge Graph (eKG) for capturing instances of situations.
 We ground signal segments to formal instance representations and ground different modalities across each other through these representations.
 We represent natural conversations in situated contexts in which actions and utterances can be responses but can also happen independently.
 In addition, we capture these episodic experiences as an explicit cumulative interpretation of streams of signals.

 Unique to our approach is that these annotations are eventually mapped to explicit identities and relations in an RDF Knowledge Graph for capturing instances in situations which allows for different interpretations across modalities, sources and experiences.
 Likewise, we ground signal segments to unique instance representations and ground different modalities across each other through these representations.
 The Knowledge Graph represents a transparent episodic memory that can be used for reasoning.
 EMISSOR can represent any (multimodal) interaction that takes place in either a virtual or real-world setting involving any virtual or real-world agent.
 Through this representation, we can record and annotate experiments, share data, evaluate system behavior and their performance for preset goals but also model the accumulation of knowledge and interpretations in the Knowledge Graph as a result of these episodic experiences.

 Although EMISSOR can be connected to any kind of eKG to model situations, this release includes an episodic memory that supports reasoning over conflicting information and uncertainties that may result from multimodal experiences.

 ## [Data Representation](emissor/representation/README.md)